ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/distinct.md

 # DISTINCT Clause {#select-distinct}

-If DISTINCT is specified, only a single row will remain out of all the sets of fully matching rows in the result.
+If `SELECT DISTINCT` is specified, only unique rows will remain in a query result.
+Thus only a single row will remain out of all the sets of fully matching rows in the result.

+## Null Processing

+`DISTINCT` works with [NULL](../../syntax.md#null-literal) as if `NULL` were a specific value, and `NULL==NULL`.
+In other words, in the `DISTINCT` results, different combinations with `NULL` occur only once.
+It differs from `NULL` processing in differen contexts.

+## Alternatives

-The result will be the same as if GROUP BY were specified across all the fields specified in SELECT without aggregate functions.
-But there are several differences from GROUP BY:
+It is possible to obtain the same result by applying [GROUP BY](group-by.md) across the same set of values as specified as `SELECT` clause, without using any aggregate functions.
+But there are few differences from `GROUP BY` approach:

--   DISTINCT can be applied together with GROUP BY.
+-   `DISTINCT` can be applied together with `GROUP BY`.
--   When ORDER BY is omitted and LIMIT is defined, the query stops running immediately after the required number of different rows has been read.
+-   When [ORDER BY](order-by.md) is omitted and [LIMIT](limit.md) is defined, the query stops running immediately after the required number of different rows has been read.
 -   Data blocks are output as they are processed, without waiting for the entire query to finish running.

+## Limitations

-DISTINCT is not supported if SELECT has at least one array column.
+`DISTINCT` is not supported if `SELECT` has at least one array column.

-`DISTINCT` works with [NULL](../../syntax.md#null-literal) as if `NULL` were a specific value, and `NULL=NULL`.
-In other words, in the `DISTINCT` results, different combinations with `NULL` only occur once.
+## Examples

 ClickHouse supports using the `DISTINCT` and `ORDER BY` clauses for different columns in one query.
 The `DISTINCT` clause is executed before the `ORDER BY` clause.